mohitpai/journey-optimizer.en/help/using/messages/consent.md

 * It has the same effect as clicking the unsubscribe link from the email content: the recipient is redirected to a landing page including a button to confirm opting out.
 Learn more on opt-out management in [this section](#opt-out-management).

+To define a custom unsubscribe URL and email address, you must enable it in the message presets.
+[Learn more](../configuration/message-presets.md)

 ## Push opt-out management {#push-opt-out-management}

 Push recipients can unsubscribe through their devices themselves.